DanielLiu1123/httpexchange-spring-boot-starter/docs/README.md

 etc.), and change the configuration (e.g. `base-url`, `timeout`, `headers`), the client will be refreshed automatically without restarting the application.

-Use following configuration to enable this feature:
+Use the following configuration to enable this feature:

 ```yaml
 http-exchange: